Richard Henry Horne: Early career

 Horne became a journalist, and from 1836 to 1837 edited the Monthly Repository.
 In 1837 he published two tragedies, Cosmo de' Medici and The Death of Marlowe.
-Another drama in blank verse, Gregory VII, appeared in 1840, and in 1841 a History of Napoleon in prose.

-About the end of 1840 Horne was given employment as a sub-commissioner in connection with the Royal Commission of Inquiry into Children's Employment which particularly focused on the employment of children in mines and manufactures.
-This commission finished its labours at the beginning of 1843, and in the same year Horne published his epic poem, Orion.
-It was published originally at the price of one farthing, and was widely read; three editions were published at that price, and three more at increased prices before the end of the year.
-In the next year he set forth a volume of critical essays called A New Spirit of the Age, in which he was assisted by Elizabeth Barrett Browning, with whom, from 1839 to her marriage in 1846, he conducted a voluminous correspondence.
+In the early 1840s, Horne did work for the Royal Commission of Inquiry into Children's Employment which investigated the conditions of child labourers working in coal mines.
+He compiled the Commission's 1842 report, the publication of which led to the passage of the Mines and Collieries Act, which banned children from being employed in mines, that same year.

-For many years Horne lived with the writer Mary Gillies, sharing houses in Upper Montagu Street, 5 Fortess Terrace, Kentish Town (later renamed 40 Fortess Road) and Hillside, Fitzroy Park Highgate, with her sister, the artist Margaret Gillies and her partner, the physician and reformer Thomas Southwood Smith.
+For many years Horne lived with the writer Mary Gillies, sharing houses in Upper Montagu Street, 5 Fortess Terrace, (later renamed 40 Fortess Road) Kentish Town and Hillside, Fitzroy Park Highgate, with her sister, the artist Margaret Gillies and her partner, the physician and reformer Thomas Southwood Smith.
 This cohabitation of two unmarried women with their partners, one of whom was himself married, was calmly accepted by some but shocked many who ostracised them.

 In 1847 Horne married Catherine Foggo (daughter of David Foggo) and they lived at Beaumont Cottage, Adelaide Road, Hampstead but their marriage was not a happy one.
 Catherine died in 1893 and shares a grave in Highgate Cemetery with Mary Gillies.

 In December 1849 Horne's acquaintance Charles Dickens gave him a position as a sub-editor on his new weekly magazine Household Words at a salary of "five guineas a week".
 In 1852 with Horne's marriage failing and being discontented with his work on Household Words, he decided to emigrate to Australia.